MorpheusAIs/Docs/Guides/MOR/Mainnet/MOR Uniswap Swap Guide.md

 ---

-## Switch Metamask to Arbitrum chain
+## Switch Metamask to the Arbitrum chain
-You should choose Arbitrum chain in the chain list or add it using [Chainlist](https://chainlist.org/chain/42161) service and clicking **“Add to Metamask”**.
+Switch your wallet to the Arbitrum chain.
+If the Arbitrum chain is not added yet, use [ChainList](https://chainlist.org/?search=Arbitrum) and click **"Add to Metamask".**

 You need to have $1-3 in ETH for fees.
 You can bridge ETH from other chain or buy it on CEX.